bmilcs/odin-project/javascript.md

 - Frequently used in libraries & frameworks

 A **promise** is an object that might produce a value at some point in the future.

+- Addresses inversion of control issue
+- We can expect what's going to be returned when it's finished
+- Then our code can decide what to do next

+Real life example:

+  - Place an order at restaurant: cheeseburger, $1.47
+  - Placing order & paying: make request for a value back (cheeseburger)
+  - Receive Receipt w/ Order # (IOU promise), representing a future cheeseburger
+  - While waiting, you do other things: text friend, join me for lunch, I'm going to eat a cheeseburger
+    - Even though cheeseburger doesn't exist, the placeholder (future value) can used to reason about what to do next

+    **Outcomes:** Success or Failure
+  - Receive cheeseburger, swap future value for the value itself: value-promise > value
+  - Cashier: "No cheeseburgers are available"
+  - Everytime I order a cheeseburger, I'll get a cheeseburger or notice that one isn't available, requiring another plan

 > Problematic: Unless we tell our code that it takes time to fetch data, it happens instantly